-- To comprehend the technical capabilities and business benefits of virtualization and cloud computing. - To study the design challenges of cloud infrastructure. ٠ - To have a knowledge on different programming models and cloud software. - To elaborate on energy efficient, privacy and security issues in cloud environments. • - To study the fundamental concepts of cloud storage and demonstrate their use in • storage systems.
+- To lay the foundation on various types of cloud services, technologies and service providers. - To comprehend the technical capabilities and business benefits of virtualization and cloud computing. - To study the design challenges of cloud infrastructure. - To have a knowledge on different programming models and cloud software. - To elaborate on energy efficient, privacy and security issues in cloud environments. - To study the fundamental concepts of cloud storage and demonstrate their use in storage systems.